marzi333/conquerShot-backend/README.md

 # conquerShot-backend

-This is the repository of all backend implementation of the project **ConquerShot** for [hackaTUM 2022](https://hack.tum.de/), contributed by [Mariz Samir Awad](https://github.com/marzi333), [Johannes Getzner](https://github.com/JohannesGetzner), [Zhuoling Li](https://github.com/joelynli0110) and [Melanie Maier](https://github.com/mmmaier).
+This is the repository of all backend implementation of the project [**ConquerShot**](devpost.com/software/conquershot) for [hackaTUM 2022](https://hack.tum.de/), contributed by [Mariz Samir Awad](https://github.com/marzi333), [Johannes Getzner](https://github.com/JohannesGetzner), [Zhuoling Li](https://github.com/joelynli0110) and [Melanie Maier](https://github.com/mmmaier).
 The project is submitted for the challenge "Open Digital Earth Reconstruction" which is sponsored by Huawei.

 ## ML Models for OSM Feature Classification

-All ML-related implementation is under ```./mlmodels``` , feel free to check out here:
+You can find all ML-related implementation under ```./mlmodels``` , feel free to check out there:

 ```
 cd ./mlmodels